-As noted: The first titled emperor of Rome was Gaius Julius Caesar, who reigned from BC 48 up to his assassination on the fourteenth of March in 44.
-Most modern historians reject listing Caesar as the first Emperor.
-Like it or not, the records indicate that he was crowned Imperator the year prior to his death, though his election was downplayed as many others would be in the future.
-To most Romans being crowned Imperator amounted to seizing power as a dictator over the Tribunes who by appointment ran the state through the elected senate, and the Consuls who ran the military.
+As had been noted, the first titled emperor of Rome was Gaius Julius Caesar, who reigned from BC 48 up to his assassination on the fourteenth of March in BC44.
+Most modern historians do not regard Caesar as the first Emperor.
+Like it or not, the records indicate that he was crowned Imperator the year prior to his death, although his election was first downplayed as many others would also be in the future.
+To most Romans, being crowned Imperator amounted to Caesar seizing power as a dictator over the Tribunes, who by appointment ran the state through the elected senate, and the Consuls, who ran the military.
+But that is exactly what happened.
 This political situation contributed to the ill temper of those who had been Caesar’s early supporters and quickly caused his power base to erode in the final year of his life.
-Rome remained a limited republic during this transitional period and for some time into the reign of Octavian.
-Julius Caesar survived longer than some of his successors of whom you will soon read.
+Rome remained a limited republic during this short transitional period and for some time into the reign of Octavius.
+Caesar survived longer than some of his successors of whom you will soon read.

-Following his death, a period of civil war ensued interspersed with limited calms that continued until the ascension of Octavian.
-This began a long history and line of ruthless, vicious and self-serving rulers nearly all of whom had been or were members of the Roman Legions.
-Many if not most of the successors as emperor employed Caesar’s family name as a title (this has continued in other times and places where the family name Caesar has been transliterated in other languages, as with Kaiser in German and into Russian as Czar).
-The continued use of the name Caesar within Rome itself, clearly identified Julius Caesar’s rank and importance as its first emperor.
-Therefore, I offer and suggest that the record of the emperors should be taken exactly as they were listed by the early Roman recorders.
-There would be no elections following Caesar, with control under the hand of a succession of dictators and their political backers and henchmen.
-Yet the forced appointment of Julius Caesar is not considered by modern scholars as the true starting point of the Empire.
-I ask, if it waddles like a duck, has feathers, a bill and webbed feet — what is it?
-In my view this is a “blinding glimpse of the obvious,” often explained away or ignored to account for a detail, or when there is some other reason to begin or end somewhere else or with someone else, in favor of this theory or that or to devolve into other longer-term formulas.
-The records are still around – if you should like to “see” them.
-Any good city library will have most if not all available.
-The histories of Cicero, Tacitus and Dion Cassius are the most telling.
+Following Caesar’s death, a period of civil war ensued interspersed with limited calms that continued until the ascension of Octavius.
+During his reign, the republican system was fully altered into a dictatorship as the right to elect senators and consuls was removed from citizens and supreme power was grated to the reigning emperor and thereby to the military.
+This gave Rome a long history and line of ruthless, vicious and self-serving rulers nearly all of whom had been or were members of the Legions.
+Many of the successors as emperor immediately began to use Caesar’s family name as a title (and this continued in later times and places where the name Caesar has been transliterated into other languages, such as Kaiser in German and Czar in Russian).
+The continued use of the name Caesar within Rome itself, ought to remind us of Julius Caesar’s importance as its first emperor.
+Thereby, I both offer and suggest, the record of the emperors should be taken exactly as they were listed by the community of Roman recorders.
+There would be no elections following Caesar’s ascension, with control passing to a succession of dictators with their political backers and under the Legion’s enforcement.
+Yet the appointment of Julius Caesar is not considered by modern scholars as the true starting point of the Empire, which is correct, for the right to vote had not then been fully removed from the citizens.
+The records still exist – if you should care to read them.
+Any good city library will have all of them available.
+The histories and writings of Cicero, Tacitus, Suetonius, Tertullian and Cassius Dio are the most telling.